Skip to main content

 At the center of this network is the endocrine system, a collection of glands that produces and secretes hormones.
 These hormones are powerful signaling molecules that travel through the bloodstream, instructing distant cells on how to behave.
 They regulate metabolism, growth, mood, and tissue repair.

 Metabolic health, in its truest sense, is the reflection of a well-orchestrated endocrine conversation.
 It is the efficient conversion of fuel into energy, the appropriate storage of nutrients, and the timely repair of cellular machinery.
-When we discuss metabolic conditions like or central obesity, we are fundamentally talking about a breakdown in this communication.
+When we discuss metabolic conditions like insulin resistance or central obesity, we are fundamentally talking about a breakdown in this communication.

 The Language of Cellular Communication